zlepper/Zlepper.RimWorldMods/Zlepper.RimWorld.ModSdk/readme.md

 ## Installation

 A word of warning: I develop on Windows and have only tested this on Windows.
-It should be possible to tweak enough settings to get it working on other platforms, but I have not done so.
-If you are using Linux or Mac, please let me know if you want to help get it working for those platforms.
+Thanks to @amevarashi this should also be working on Linux now.
+If you are using Mac and want to help getting this working on Mac, please let me know and make either an issue or a PR.

 1. Make sure you have at least a DotNet 7 SDK installed: https://dotnet.microsoft.com/en-us/download
 2. Open your IDE and create a new project, the specific project type does not matter, but I recommend a class library.